Post-market Review of Pulmonary Arterial Hypertension (PAH) Medicines

 - Do not allow combination therapy.

 In July 2015, the PBAC considered a submission from the sponsor of bosentan, epoprostenol and macitentan to remove the requirement for patients to be assessed as having achieved a response to treatment for continuing access to these medicines.
 The submission claimed that the PBS restriction requiring ongoing evidence of improvement or stability in disease status was inconsistent with best clinical practice and international guidelines.
 The submission further argued that in the case of an inadequate response to initial therapy, sequential combination therapy, rather than cessation and switching therapies, was recommended in the guidelines.
+Noting the submission’s claim that the current PBS continuing restrictions for PAH medicines is inconsistent with best clinical practice, the PBAC considered that there were a number of issues around PAH medicines that could not be assessed within the scope of the submission.

-Therefore, the PBAC recommended a post-market review of the efficacy and cost‑effectiveness of PAH agents, including the existing listing for class III and class IV patients, and the additional clinical place of these therapies as recommended in international guidelines.
+The PBAC recommended a post-market review of the efficacy and cost‑effectiveness of PAH agents, including the existing listing for class III and class IV patients, and the additional clinical place of these therapies as recommended in international guidelines.

 Further information is available in the PBAC Public Summary Documents for July 2015 for these medicines.